 One Of A Kind Rugs

-Perhaps you have a gorgeous antique rug that's been passed down through your family for generations.
-You want it in the living room, but it won't work as a full area rug.
+Perhaps you have a gorgeous antique rug that’s been passed down through your family for generations.
+You want it in the living room, but it won’t work as a full-area rug.
 This is another example of when this can work.

 Layered Rugs

-Another thought is layering.
-If you have carpet rather than hardwoods, you could have a small rug beneath your coffee table.
 Or you could have a larger area rug in a neutral color with something bright and cheery below your coffee table.
-In this case, an oddly shaped animal skin rug is sitting directly below the coffee table on top of another area rug.
+In this case, an oddly shaped animal skin rug sits directly below the coffee table on top of another area rug.

-This faux-cowhide rug is an excellent piece for layering on top of a larger area rug.
+This faux cowhide rug is an excellent piece for layering on top of a larger area rug.
 Its unique shape will highlight a beautiful coffee table.

 Only The Coffee Table Sits On It

 In this room, though the area rug is larger than the coffee table, the coffee table is the only furniture piece that sits on the rug.
-This is an example of a slightly larger area rug used similarly.
-We find it very appealing and looks beautiful in this room.

 This 3′ x 5′ jute rug is similar to the one in the room above.
 This is about the right size if you want something to house only your coffee table but extend out around it.